 Moreover, a rise in market interest rates would make it more expensive for prospective buyers to purchase land or buildings by taking out loans, which could lead to a decline in demand and thus have an adverse effect on the Group’s business performance.

 The Group procures operating funds mainly by methods with low borrowing costs such as short-term loans and commercial paper.
 However, in the case of investments which take time to recover such as real estate development, the Group reduces liquidity risk through long-term financing.
 Long-term financing consists mainly of financial instruments with maturities of five years to coincide with the time taken to sell real estate.
 However, the Group also implements ultra-long-term financing with even longer maturities to reduce refinance risk as interest-bearing debt increases.
 Moreover, the Group borrows at a fixed interest rate, in principle, to avoid being adversely affected by any sudden deterioration in capital market rates and balances this with borrowing at a variable interest rate that allows it to benefit from low interest rates when market interest rates fall.
-Especially in the current environment when conditions for borrowing are favorable due to monetary easing, the Group procures long-term and ultra-long-term funding at a fixed interest rate.

 Meanwhile, the Group strives to build good relationships with financial institutions and raises funds in a stable manner through a combination of direct financing via the corporate bond market and indirect financing.
 To maintain credit ratings, the Group sets financial discipline goals and conducts management based on an awareness of financial discipline.

 The Group also provides total finance support to customers using financing by staying abreast of the latest financing products offered by each financial institution and making financing proposals to meet customer needs and also by collaborating with external experts such as tax accountants and financial planners, and it endeavors to be able to propose the optimal land and building plans.